scraptechguy/IssuesEncoutered/README.md

 ### Disclaimer: These solutions worked for me, I am NOT responsible in any way for any trouble caused by you trying to follow these instructions.
 Thanks!

-+ PS I hope you find this helpful!